-Brooklyn Decker Plans To Use Breast Milk On Her Face, & Science Shows She Might Be Onto Something
+Brooklyn Decker Plans To Use Breast Milk On Her Face, & It's A Trick All Moms Might Want To Try

 Any breastfeeding parent knows that breast milk is pretty amazing.
 Breast milk is often praised by doctors and researchers alike for its protective powers against illnesses and other health problems, and if you Google "breast milk" and "benefits" you'll be treated to a ton of listicles celebrating all of its pros.
 One pro that isn't as often discussed about breast milk?
 Its supposed benefits for the face.
 Yeah.
 Brooklyn Decker recently shared that she plans to use breast milk on her face after she gives birth to baby number two, and science actually backs her up.